mysterymath/lcc6502/C_Standard_Design_Implications.md

 * No signals need be provided, but to allow implementing signals, intterupt handlers must be writable in pure C.
   * A function should be markable as an interrupt handler.
-TODO: Define syntax and semantics.
   * It must be possible to enable and disable interrupts.
-TODO: Define syntax and semantics.
   * Any function can be interrupted at any time by an interrupt, which can call any C function.
     * Interrupt handlers must not overrite any locations (memory or register)